timothymcmackin/kite-site/kite_data/_quad/supersonic.md

 ---

 The Supersonic is for one thing only: speed.
-It's handles like a greased pig, but point it in the right direction and hit the gas and it's gone.
+It handles like a greased pig, but point it in the right direction and hit the gas and it's gone.